OSUPCVLab/mobile-ar-sensor-logger/README.md

 Now the user can specify the exposure time, ISO, camera frame size, camera ID.
 By navigating between tabs, the user can capture videos + IMU data, or capture images of a constant focus distance.
-Also the tap to focus function is straightened with the state pattern.
+Also the tap to focus function is corrected.
 The app is released at [here](https://github.com/OSUPCVLab/mobile-ar-sensor-logger/releases)

 An Android app to capture data with the fisheye camera and the IMU on tango devices,